LennySks/t3-answerstack/README.md

 - [x] Tidy up build process
 - [x] Setup DB (vercel postgres)
   - [ ] Adjust tables to fit the app
+    - [ ] Fix relationships between entities (one to one, one to many, many to many)
+    - [ ] Add constraints (not null, unique, foreign key)
 - [ ] Attach DB to UI
 - [ ] Add Authentication (w/ Clerk)
 - [ ] Add Image Upload